webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-Uid | string | User identifier so it knows where to write to.
+addMeasurement | function | The function that handles adding the measurement to the database.

 ## AddButton Component
 ### Usage